-As you prepare to take your French oral exam, you’re likely to be focused almost exclusively on the speaking you’ll need to do.
-Chances are, however, you’ll be engaged in a dialogue with your professeur (professor) or enseignant (teacher).
+Chances are, you’ll be engaged in a dialogue with your professeur (professor) or enseignant (teacher).

 Without understanding what you hear, you will be unlikely to give the correct response.
 You’ll want to make sure question words are second nature to you when you take your French oral exam.

-We’ve devoted a section of this post just to question words and other important conversation words, so get ready to review and practice these resources in just a few moments.
+I’ve devoted a section of this post just to question words and other important conversation words, so get ready to review these in just a few moments.

 The more often you listen to spoken French, the more you absorb it.
-As you internalize common French phrases, you’ll be able to more confidently understand them within the context of any French conversation—including your French oral exam.
+As you internalize common French phrases, you’ll be able to more confidently understand them in French conversations—including your French oral exam.

-There is a wealth of French media readily available in this digital age.
-Submerge yourself and get your brain used to hearing and understanding French!
+There’s a wealth of French media readily available online, like radio shows, movies and TV shows.
+Submerge yourself and get your brain used to hearing and understanding French.

 Sure, your teacher may understand what you’re saying by context—even if you say roux (red) when you mean rue (street).